 Our board of directors is divided into three classes designated as Class I, Class II and Class III, respectively.
 At the annual general meeting of our shareholders to be held in 2013, the term of office of the Class I directors will expire and Class I directors will be elected for a full term of three years.
-At the annual general meeting of our shareholders to be held in 2011, the term of office of the Class II directors will expire and Class II directors will be elected for a full term of three years.
-At the annual general meeting of our shareholders to be held in 2012, the term of office of the Class III directors will expire and Class III directors will be elected for a full term of three years.
-At each succeeding annual general meeting of our shareholders, directors will be elected for a full term of three years to succeed the directors of the class whose terms expire at such annual general meeting.
+At the annual general meeting of our shareholders to be held in 2011, the term of office of the Class II directors will expire and Class II directors will expire and Class II directors will be elected for a full term of three years.
+At the annual general meeting of our shareholders to be held in 2012, the term of office of the Class III directors will expire and exp